bweatherson/demons/latest-export.md

 ### The Salesman

-The last example I'll discuss in this section is **Salesman**, the problem from section \@ref(deccertainty).
+The last two examples are dilemmas on every theory of decision. **Outguess the Demon** is a dilemma according to causal ratificationism, but not according to most other theories.
+I'll end this section with a case that is harder to classify.
+It is **Salesman**, the problem from section \@ref(deccertainty).
 The aim is to find as short a path as possible through these cities, assuming that it is possible to travel between any two cities in a straight line.

 ```{r salesman-points-reprise, fig.cap="The 257 cities that must be visited in the Salesman problem (reprise)."}
 tour_map_points_only
 ```

-This isn't a strict dilemma; there is a shortest path.
-But it is going to pattern with the dilemmas in a lot of philosophically important respects.
-And, like with **Heaven**, it helps to get clear on how dilemmas work by thinking through how to solve it.
+For an ideal agent, this isn't a dilemma; there is a shortest path.
+But for normal people, it is a dilemma.
+At least, it satisfies the definition of a dilemma that I've given.
+And thinking through the case helps motivate that definition, and indeed helps clarify dilemmas in general.

-Just about the least thoughtful path possible orders the cities alphabetically.
+Just about the least thoughtful path possible through the 257 cities orders the cities alphabetically.
 The resulting tour is shown in figure \@ref(fig:alpha-tour).

 ```{r drawmap-definition, cache=FALSE}
 drawmap <- function(tour_line){